Invarion/invarion-docs/docs/rapidpath/the-tools-palette/road-tools/other-road-tools/road-infrastructure-tools.md

 - Select the **Bike Lane** tool from the Infrastructure tab in the Tools Palette.
 - Click to start the bike lane.
-- Hold **SHIFT** to create a straight lane, or click to create control points to adjust the lane's shape.
+- Hold **Shift** to create a straight lane, or click to create control points to adjust the lane's shape.
 - Right click to finish.

 ## The Parking Bay Tool